10 Favorite Ways to Make Coffee While Camping

 Instant Coffee

-Best for: Anyone with an incentive to save space, reduce weight, or wants a completely fast, hassle-free, impossible-to-screw-up coffee-making experience in the morning.
+Best for: Campers and backpackers looking to save space and weight, or anyone looking for a fast, hassle-free, impossible-to-screw-up coffee-making experience in the morning.

-Here are a few of our favorite instant coffee brands:
+Here are a few of our favorite instant coffees:

-This German brand of organic fair-trade instant coffee has been Megan’s go-to choice whenever we go backpacking.
+• Mt.
+Hagen: This German brand of organic fair-trade instant coffee has been Megan’s go-to choice whenever we go backpacking.
 It’s reasonably priced but offers a very well-balanced cup of instant coffee.
 She drank it for 19 days on the John Muir Trail and would drink it for 19 more!
-It is available in individual packets or bulk sizing.

-There are very few coffee blends that are so good we can remember them by name, but Verve’s Seabright is one of them.
-Imagine golden California sunshine, salty coastal air, and spring wildflowers all wrapped up into a cup of coffee.
-So, we were SO excited to learn that Verve now offers Seabright as an instant coffee (in addition to their Buena Vista and Streetlevel blends).
+• Verve: There are very few coffee blends that are so good we can remember them by name, but Verve’s Seabright is one of them.
+Imagine golden California sunshine, salty coastal air, and spring wildflowers all wrapped up in a cup of coffee.
 But craft instant coffee has its price, so this might also be a good one to save for a special morning.

 A green mug of coffee on a camping table